 The CSV format is strict: semicolon-separated, dates in DD/MM/YYYY, fixed column order.
 Any deviation triggers a validation error in N2.

-If the 2 March 2026 deadline already passed
+Amending a late filing: if the 2 March 2026 deadline already passed

 - Contact your local Property Registry to ask whether a late submission is accepted or whether revocation has already been processed.